-2017 Presidential Inauguration: Full Schedule Of Events For Donald Trump’s Swearing In – When, How, And Where To Watch
+2017 Presidential Inauguration: Full Schedule Of Events For Donald Trump’s Swearing In — When, How, And Where To Watch

 As of the end of Thursday, President Barack Obama’s tenure in office will officially come to an end.
 On Friday, Jan.
-20, 2017, President-elect Donald Trump will be sworn into office for the presidential inauguration.
+20, 2017, President-elect Donald Trump will be sworn into office at the presidential inauguration.
 There have already been a number of things taking place on Thursday afternoon and evening to prepare for everything, but the true happenings come on Friday.
 Now, here is your full schedule of events with how, when, and where to watch.

 On Thursday night, as reported by NJ.com, the “Make America Great Again!”
 Welcome Celebration at the Lincoln Memorial took place, and it was a star-studded event.
 Jon Voight, Toby Keith, and Lee Greenwood were there, as was the president-elect himself and he gave a speech to the big crowd.